waweiwoowu/hanabi-iamjeff/2-player/Selfish_Conventions.md

 2. [Interpretations](#interpretations)

 ## Selfish Conventions
-* Here are some conventions related to _Selfish Color Clues_ you might use in the games:

 ### Selfish Chop Move
 * If the player gives a _Selfish Color Clue_ touching **only** one card and the card is not on chop.